 Another cost-effective strategy is to incorporate the most sustainable grow medium possible into your regimen.
 No-till, organic gardening practices are a great way to make your garden more sustainable.
 By building and maintaining an active food web within your soil, containers almost never need to be changed out between grows; simply remove the root ball and re-transplant.

 Organic gardening is much less expensive in that proper super soils require little to no amendments over time — their nutrients are readily available within the soil.
-Feeding regiments for an all-organic grow are often simply reverse osmosis water, and that’s it, thus, eliminating the need for expensive nutrients that must be refilled over time.
+Feeding regimens for an all-organic grow are often simply reverse osmosis water, and that’s it, thus, eliminating the need for expensive nutrients that must be refilled over time.

 Many organic garden remedies can be concocted using simple everyday household ingredients, another cost-effective way of eliminating expensive small bottles that seem to disappear all too quickly.